ppawel/osm-activity-server/README.md

 The idea is to have a server for activities in order to implement the functionality without putting additional load on the main application and database servers in the OSM infrastructure.

-## What does it do?

-It has several responsibilities:

-* Accept, process and store new activities.
-* Serve activity streams (a collection of activities).

 # Technical stuff

 ## Overview